linhx25/Quant_Marketing_Reading/most_recent.md

 ### ~reading
 - Syllabus_RSM_Avi

+### 20240222_fin_decision_making
+- Consumer Financial Decision Making-Where We ve Been and Where We -re Going

 ### 20240217_rlhf_and_causal_inference
 - Policy learning with observational data
+- Do Transformers Really Perform Bad for Graph Representation
 - Conservative Q-Learning for Offline Reinforcement Learning
 - Choice Models and Permutation Invariance- Demand Estimation in Differentiated Products Markets
+- Causal Transformer for Estimating Counterfactual Outcomes
+- BENCHMARKS FOR DEEP OFF-POLICY EVALUATION

 ### 20240125_creativityLLM
 - llm-language-model-preprint3-1